 Brooke describes how her experiences as a mom living with IBD helped her chart a course as a patient advocate.

-Our panelists, including patient advocates and a prominent gastroenterologist, discussed how COVID-19 impacted overall IBD management, both physically and mentally, as well as the patient experience during the pandemic.
+Our panelists, including patient advocates and a prominent gastroenterologist, discuss how COVID-19 impacted overall IBD management, both physically and mentally, as well as the patient experience during the pandemic.